husham007/integrify-filter-countries/readme.md

 # BMI
-This to learn DOM by building a small App that calculates Body Mass Index
+This to learn DOM by building a small App that filters countries
 # Technologies
 - HTML
 - CSS